openhab/openhab-docs/tutorials/migration.md

 When you find a binding to install, press the Install button and wait for installation to complete.
 Do not install the myopenhab/openhabcloud Binding yet.

-One thing to be aware of is any configuration done in PaperUI gets saved to a files and folders under <openHAB 2 conf>.
+One thing to be aware of is any configuration done in PaperUI gets saved to a files and folders under $OPENHAB_CONF.
 Binding configurations, Items, Things, et. al. created in, edited in, and otherwise modified in PaperUI will not appear in the conf directories.
 For example, if you create an Item in PaperUI, you will not find that new Item in any of the .items files.
-Instead they get saved to a JSONDB file located in <openHAB 2 userdata>/jsondb.
+Instead they get saved to a JSONDB file located in $OPENHAB_USERDATA/jsondb.
 Since none of the administration UIs are currently capable of doing everything and we want to minimize the number of changes necessary, you will ultimately end up with a mix of database and text based configuration.
 This is why we recommend not using PaperUI for those migrating to openHAB 2 from openHAB 1.x.